JiriProkop/projects/README.md

 Here are some of the projects I worked on:

+## Interpret
+The goal was to create an interpret for the assigned language.
+First it's parsed with [parser.php](interpret/parse.php) into a xml structure.
+[interpret.py](interpret/interpret.py) then loads it and starts the execution.

 ## IJC - du1

 Our assignment was to create a program which would could within short period of time find up 3 milion prime numbers and then efficiently store them in bitfield.